CEI-lab/FastRobots-2023/docs/FastRobots-Sim.md

 </div>

 ## Instructions
-1. Download and extract the [simulation base code](https://github.com/CEI-lab/ECE4960-sim-release) into your project folder.
+1. Download and extract the [simulation base code](https://github.com/CEI-lab/FastRobots-sim-release) into your project folder.
-2. Download the notebook from [here](https://github.com/CEI-lab/ECE4960-lab10) and copy *lab10.ipynb* into the **notebooks** directory (inside the simulation base code directory).
+2. Download the notebook from [here](https://github.com/CEI-lab/FastRobots-JupyterSim) and copy the .ipynb file into the **notebooks** directory (inside the simulation base code directory).
 3. Follow the instructions in the notebook to understand how to control your virtual robot and use the plotter.

 ## Tasks (We will do these as an in-class exercise)